 Obviously, a big reason why so many of us experience these symptoms is our lifestyles(they're so common that if you've ever gone to your doctor for these issues, they'll usually tell you it's normal or they'll suggest birth control which puts a bandaid on these symptoms).
 So before we get into foods you can start focusing on to support your body with these symptoms, I strongly suggest you start taking an inventory of your life, and identify some of the areas that are maybe out of alignment that are causing you so much stress.
 Is it your relationships/friendships?
 Is it your work or school?
 Is it family related?
 Whatever it is, likely can't be fixed overnight.
 But by taking a closer look at what might be contributing to your stress, you can slowly start prioritizing focus in that area of your life.

-A lot of us don't know this(because we were legit never taught anywhere in our regular schooling), but the body requires specific nutrition for the functions in the body to be able to work effectively.
+A lot of us don't know this(because we were never taught this anywhere in our regular schooling), but the body requires specific nutrition for the functions in the body to be able to work effectively.
 We don't just eat food because we get hungry and we have to eat to satisfy that need.
-In fact, our bodies give us hunger cues and cravings because it's telling us that it needs more nutrients for our hormones to release and work properly, for our organs to have the energy to do what they need to do, and ultimately for us to have energy and mental focus for our day to day.
+In fact, our bodies give us hunger cues and cravings because it's telling us that it needs MORE nutrients for our hormones to release and work properly, for our organs to have the energy to do what they need to do, and ultimately for us to have energy and mental focus for our day to day.

 WHAT'S FOOD GOT TO DO WITH IT?